jimfinnis/jcf12/content/teaching/CS123/examples/1/index.md

     public Logger(){
     }

-    // the actual logging function, which prints a message
+    // the actual logging method, which prints a message
     // to output if the severity of the message is higher or
     // equal to the current severity level